-Deferred tax asset / liabilities in respect of on temporary differences which originate and reverse during the tax holiday period are not recognised Deferred tax assets / liabilities in respect of temporary differences that originate during the tax holiday period but revers e after the tax holiday period are recognised.
+Deferred tax asset / liabilities in respect of on temporary differences which originate and revers e during the tax holiday period are not recognised.
+Deferred tax assets / liabilities in respect of temporary differences that originate during the tax holiday period but revers e after the tax holiday period are recognised.
 The tax effect is calculated on the accumulated timing differences at the year-end based on the tax rates and laws enacted or substantially enacted on the balance sheet date.

 Minimum alternate tax credit is recognized as an asset only when and to the extent there is convincing evidence that the Company will pay normal income tax during the specified period.
-Such asset is reviewed at each balance sheet date and the carrying amount of the MAT credit is written down to the extent there is no longer a convincing evidence to the effect that the Company will pay normal income tax during the specified period xiii) Earnings Per Share a) Basic earnings per share
+Such asset is reviewed at each balance sheet date and the carrying amount of the MAT credit is written down to the extent there is no longer a convincing evidence to the effect that the Company will pay normal income tax during the specified period.

-(Currency : ₹ in lakhs) Notes to Financial Statements
+(Currency ₹ in lakhs) Notes to Financial Statements